 In the presence of a huge network of interconnected resources, one of the challenges faced by the Linked Data community is the visualization of multidimensional datasets to provide for efficient overview, exploration and querying tasks, to mention just a few.
 With the focus shifting from a Web of Documents to a Web of Data, changes in the interaction paradigms are in demand as well.
 Novel approaches also need to take into consideration the technological challenges and opportunities given by new interaction contexts, ranging from mobile, touch, and gesture interaction to visualizations on large displays, and encompassing highly responsive web applications.

 There is no one-size-fits-all solution but different use cases demand different visualization and interaction techniques.
 Ultimately, providing better user interfaces, visual representations and interaction techniques will foster user engagement and likely lead to higher quality results in different applications employing ontologies and proliferate the consumption of Linked Data.

 Topics, subjects, and contexts of interest include (but are not limited to):

 This year, we plan to have a special session on Visualization for Semantic Explainability, a budding field where ontologies and knowledge graphs are explored to provide or enhance the explainability of machine learning models.
 Submissions addressing this special theme could include one or more of the following:

 Paper submission and reviewing for this workshop are organized via EasyChair.
-The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before August 10, 2020.
-Abstracts are due on on or before August 3rd, 2020.
+The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before August 17th, 2020 (extended).
+Abstracts are due on or before August 10th, 2020 (extended).
 All deadlines are midnight Hawaii time.